ZingaRene/Interactive-sales-analytics-dashboard-app/README.md

 • Database: Create and populate an SQLite database with sample sales data.

 • Performance: Implement data caching to ensure the application loads quickly, even with database access.

+#### Frontend and UI (Streamlit):

+• Advanced Filters: Build a robust filter panel in the sidebar for detailed analysis.

+• Professional Layout: Organize the application using tabs to separate the "Graphical View" from the "Data Export".

+• KPI Visualization: Create metric cards (KPIs) with markdown and HTML/CSS for a customized and professional look.
+Data Visualization (Plotly):

+• Create a diverse set of interactive charts with Plotly Express, including: o Line Chart (Revenue Evolution) o Pie Chart (Category Mix) o Bar Chart (Regional Performance) o Scatter Plot (Quantity vs. Revenue Correlation Analysis)